norabam/project3/README.md

-# project3
+# Project3

-#Date created: 9 10 2020
+#Date created: 9 Oct 2020

 # Project Title

 3rd project

-#Description
+# Description

-this is my third project in Udacity
+This is my third project in Udacity.

+This project is in python.